 Many sites allow you to contact the customer via private message: “I was sorry to hear of your dissatisfaction with my service and I would love the opportunity to make things right.”
 Showing genuine concern can sometimes lead to a revised review.
 But clients can detect even the smallest hint of hostility, condescension, or insincerity, so ask a spouse, friend, or trusted dog pro peer (the more impartial, the better) to read your message before hitting send.

 Let’s face it – some clients are impossible.
 We’re talking about the chronically complaining, eternally unsatisfied type, and if your efforts are met with continued resistance, it may be time to cut ties.
 One unhappy customer can seriously affect your mood and your work, and that person simply isn’t worth the stress.
 The time you waste trying to placate them could be better spent finding and building new client relationships.

 When dealing with this type, keep the focus on yourself.
 “We’re just not able to meet your needs,” works better than, “You’re never satisfied.”
 Better yet, if you know of a local dog pro whose policies would make for a better fit, a referral can lessen the sting.

-If you find more than one client giving you the same complaint, however, it may be time to reevaluate your policies, how they’re communicated, or the service itself.
+If you find multiple clients registering the same policy complaint, however, it may be time to reevaluate your policies or, often the culprit, how you communicate your policies.
+(You may also need to take a look at whether you’re attracting the right clients for your service.)
 Remaining open to feedback and fixing recurring problems will lead to happier clients—and a happier you.

 Given the complexities of human beings, it’s no wonder we sometimes prefer the company of dogs.
 It would be nice if a piece of bologna solved all conflicts, but with clear policies, empathy, and a cool head, you can handle even the toughest client complaints.